WE'VE BEEN NOMINATED AGAIN ...VOTE FOR US IN THE BRITISH TRAVEL AWARDS

 Load More

-4. Get Travel Insurance: Ensure your policy covers skiing and winter sports.
+4. Get the right travel insurance - Ensure your policy covers skiing and winter sports.

-5. Borrow Ski Gear First: If it’s your first trip, borrow ski clothes instead of buying – just in case skiing isn’t your thing (though we’re confident you’ll love it!).
+5. Borrow ski gear before investing - If it’s your first trip, consider borrowing ski clothes instead of buying – just in case skiing isn’t your thing (though we’re confident you’ll love it!).

-6. Fuel Up: Start your day with a hearty breakfast to keep your energy levels up.
+6. Fuel up - Start your day with a hearty breakfast cooked by your chalet hosts to keep your energy levels up.

-9. Wear a Helmet: Safety first!
+9. Wear a helmet - Safety first!
 Treat it like cycling – a helmet is a must.
+Our first-turn packages include a helmet as part of your ski hire.

-11. Have Fun: Relax, enjoy the experience, and make the most of your time on the slopes!
+11. Have fun - Relax, enjoy the experience, and make the most of your time on the slopes!
+Embrace the atmosphere you'll only ever find in the mountains.

 What do I need to wear for skiing?